ibexa/documentation-user/docs/ai_actions/work_with_ai_actions.md

     The default request can be seen at the top of the settings area, on a light blue background.

+- **Model** - decides what AI service model is used to generate the response

-- **Max tokens** - sets a maximum number of "[words](https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them)" or tokens that can be used in a single request by both the request and the response
+- **Max tokens** - sets a maximum number of "[words](https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them)" or [tokens](https://docs.claude.com/en/docs/about-claude/glossary#tokens) that can be used in a single request by both the request and the response

 - **Length of prompt output** -  sets a maximum number of words of the generated result

 - **Temperature** - controls the randomness of the response.
 Takes a value between 0 and 2, but the usual range is between 0 and 1.
 The output is more random at higher temperatures.
-For more information, see the parameter description in [OpenAI API reference](https://platform.openai.com/docs/api-reference/chat/create#chat-create-temperature)
+For more information, see the parameter's description in [OpenAI API reference](https://platform.openai.com/docs/api-reference/chat/create#chat-create-temperature) or [Anthropic's glossary](https://docs.claude.com/en/docs/about-claude/glossary#temperature)

 ![AI action options](img/ai_action_options.png)

-!!! note "Action settings availability"

-    Action settings differ depending on the AI service used, model implementation and actual action type.
-    Therefore the settings visible in your installation may vary from the ones presented above.

 5\.
 Click **Save and close** to apply the changes or **Discard** to discard them and close the window.